ipod825/ranger.nvim/README.md

 ## Installation
 ------------

 Use you preferred package manager.
-Below we use [packer.nvim](https://github.com/wbthomason/packer.nvim) as an example.
+Below we use [packer.nvim](https://github.com/wbthomason/packer.nvim) as an example and [VimPlug](https://github.com/junegunn/vim-plug) as an example.

+packer
 ```lua
 use {'nvim-lua/plenary.nvim'}
 use {'ipod825/libp.nvim'}